ucalgary-ilab/ucalgary-ilab.github.io/README.md

 abstract:
   Use double quotation (e.g., "abstract")

+github:
+  Link to github repository

+gitlab:
+  Link to gitlab repository
 ```

 You can basically all of the information from ACM Digital Library or IEEE Xplore.